adamtuliper/Unity-OrksWithForks/README.md

 ![Drag Enemies](/Images/DragOrks.PNG "Drag Enemies")

     _Drag enemies onto the Enemies Game Object_
 1. In the Hierarchy window, locate the Environment game object.
-There's already a bunch of objects underneath it.
+There are already a bunch of objects underneath it.

 1. Next (still in the Hierarchy window), drag and drop all the 'walls' onto the "Environment" game object to clean up the view.
 You can control-click or click one and shift click another item, just as you would in Windows Explorer to select files.
 ![Game Objects that could be organized](/Images/EditorWallCleanup.PNG "Game objects that could be organized")